 Seaside State Park Planning Project

-April 22, 2023: DEEP shares update on Seaside and Contact Survey for Interested Stakeholders
+April 22, 2023 - DEEP Contact Survey for Interested Stakeholders

 DEEP has been working over the past months with the CT Department of Administrative Services (DAS) who will be managing the development project at Seaside State Park.
-In February, DEEP announced $7.1 million in Federal American Rescue Plan Act (ARPA) funds to implement the “passive park” design for Seaside.
+In February of 2023, DEEP announced $7.1 million in Federal American Rescue Plan Act (ARPA) funds to implement the “passive park” design for Seaside.
 The Passive Park concept was one of four options identified through a Comprehensive Planning Process in which DEEP engaged in with local leaders, community members, and stakeholders.
-The passive park concept includes the removal of the deteriorated buildings; the implementation of restrooms, picnic areas, and walking trails; improvements to the shoreline area and parking area; and other elements.
+The Passive Park concept includes the removal of the deteriorated buildings; the implementation of restrooms, picnic areas, and walking trails; improvements to the shoreline area and parking area; and other elements.
 The project will also include historic interpretive elements regarding past uses of the site.

 DAS will be starting the procurement process to hire a professional design firm that will lead the formal design process for the passive park concept for Seaside State Park.
 In the meantime, DEEP is finalizing plans for meeting with interested stakeholders that will help inform the historic interpretation that will be incorporated into the ultimate passive park design.
 We anticipate kicking off this effort in the fall, and in anticipation of that, we encourage interested stakeholder groups or individuals to fill out the brief contact survey at the link below to help us communicate progress as we move forward.